carissacullen/carissacullen/README.md

 In July 2023 I was awarded a Masters with Merit in Mathematics & Statistics from the University of Oxford, achieving a Distinction in my dissertation.

-I am now applying for a PHD in Reinforcement Learning, to start in Autumn 2024.
+I am now working as a research assistant at Imperial College London's Safe Artificial Intelligence Lab

 ## Masters
 Below is a summary of my most relevant fourth year modules, along with their marks.